-Ben-Gurion nodded but sounded a warning: "The test will not be in the declaration but in its implementation."
+Ben-Gurion nodded, but sounded a warning: "The test will not be in the declaration but in its implementation."

 DB: Agreed.
 So, how are we doing?
 Listening to what you have said and looking at Israel today, I fear we have strayed from the course you'd have had us travel on.
 And in the face of such betrayal, I wonder whether your words from the past can have any meaning for us in the present.
 Wondering themselves, the assembled deferred to the youngest among them.

-Szenes: "There are stars whose radiance is visible on Earth though they have long been extinct...
+Szenes: "There are stars whose radiance is visible on Farth though they have long visible on Earth though they have long been extinct...
 There are people who have died whose brilliance continues to light the world."